 Where to find Edwardian Properties

-Examples of Edwardian properties can be found across the UK, with Edwardian homes common in Putney (SW15), Brentham garden suburbs (W5), and the South East London.
+Examples of Edwardian properties can be found across the UK, with Edwardian homes common in Putney (SW15), Brentham Garden Suburb in Ealing (W5), and the South East London.

 Mandarin Oriental Hyde Park in Knightsbridge, re-built at the start of the Edwardian era, and the London Palladium, built in 1910, are both examples of buildings built during the Edwardian era, demonstrating the wide range of styles during the period.

 At The Sash Window Workshop we have extensive experience replacing and draught proofing Edwardian timber windows.
-We not only replace sash windows, but can also manufacture and install replacement Edwardian timber casement windows.
+In addition to sash windows, we can also manufacture and install replacement Edwardian timber casement windows.